zcutlip/mock-op/README.md

 The `mock-op` package comes with several significant parts:

 - A `mock-op` console utility that plays back responses identical the real `op` command's output for a given set of command-line arguments.
-Additionally the same exit statuses are return in the case of error.
+Additionally the same exit statuses are returned in the case of error.
 - An API that can be used to execute `op` under various scenarios and record its responses for use by `mock-op`
 - An API to implement a custom `mock-op` console utility overriding the defaults, such as providing a custom argument parser
 - A utility to list `op` invocation argument lists known by the response directory